 Contribute to an Individual Retirement Account (IRA).
 If your workplace doesn’t have a retirement plan or you want to save even more, open a Roth IRA.
 Check the IRS website for annual contribution limits.
 The benefit here is that a Roth IRA offers tax-free withdrawals on earnings and dividends during retirement.

 Alternatively, a Traditional IRA may meet your retirement goals.
 This retirement savings offers upfront tax deductions.
 The contributions you make may be fully or partially tax-deductible.
 Contributions grow tax-deferred, which means you aren’t taxed on the gains until the funds are distributed.

-Plus, now you can keep your earnings growing longer as a result of the recent removal of the contribution age limit.
 As long as you have earned income, you can keep putting money away.
 Another benefit is the required minimum distribution age is now 72, up from age 70 ½.

 Your accumulation years: 35 to 54 years old

 You’re likely earning more at this stage in your career, so review your retirement plan.
 Ask yourself, “Am I on track to meet my financial goals?”
 If you are, great!
 If not, now’s the time to step up your savings and revise your retirement strategy to meet your goals.

 Review your mix of assets.
 Dig deeper into your retirement portfolio, making sure your asset mix matches your retirement timeline and savings comfort level.
 A financial advisor can help guide you toward investments to help you meet your financial goals.
 Continue to review your plan each year and make changes, if necessary.